chaostoolkit/chaostoolkit-documentation/sources/index.md

 $ chaos run an-experiment.json
 ```

-This takes the description of your experiment, runs it and ourput a reports
+This takes the description of your experiment, runs it and outputs a report
 to share with your team.

 ## Mission